HCL-TECH-SOFTWARE/digital-experience/docs/get_started/plan_deployment/container_deployment/rm_container/dx_performance_small_cfg.md

 #### Stage 1

-- The DX combined run executed with config deployments as mentioned in the following Helm values.
+- The DX combined rendering ran with config deployments mentioned in the following Helm values.

-- For 1000 concurrent users, tests are executed successfully with no erros.
+- For 1000 concurrent users, tests finished successfully with no errors.

 - Errors occurred at a user load of 2000.
 Total error is around 1%.